-[This post previously appeared on Discrimination and Disadvantage.
+[This post previously appeared on the Discrimination and Disadvantage blog which no longer exists.
 In an upcoming post, I will discuss how the subfield of bioethics has shaped Canadian philosophy and how the predominance of the subfield of bioethics in Canadian philosophy is intertwined with prestige bias.
 An earlier post on prestige bias in Canadian philosophy can be found here.]

 People know what they do; frequently they know why they do what they do; but what they don’t know is what what they do does. — Foucault

 In two posts last week, I argued that the force relations to which Foucault gave the name “biopower” condition current debates in bioethics.
 In my forthcoming book, I actually extend that claim in order to argue that biopower precipitated the emergence of bioethics as an area of inquiry whose linchpins are the constructs of “choice,” “informed consent,” and “autonomy”.
 Biopower, I pointed out last week, operates in particular through coercive, incremental normalization, enabling people to act in order to constrain them, putting in place the limits of possible action from which they may choose and guiding their possible choices.